jaslloyd/habit-tracker/README.md

 ### Habit Specific
+- [ ] As a user I want to track my monthly habits. e.g I want to go to the Gym at least 10 times this month

 - [ ] As a user I want to take 30 day challenges.

 - [ ] As a user I want to be able to track my habits via don't break the chain.